kmlasharma/WildCards/README.md

 * Status: **Complete**
 * Starting context:
-   * You have completed the PML File Selection and Select Specific OWL Ontology
+   * You have completed the PML File Selection and Select Specific OWL Ontology steps.
 * Testing Instructions:
    * Details of the OWL file will be reported on screen automatically at this point.